GNVSoftware/StockUpGrocery/README.md

 The following **required** functionality is complete:

-- [ ] Users should be able to see people offering rides to the user's present location
+- [ ] Passenger should be able to view all rides within 5 miles of his start point and  select one ride.
+- [ ] Driver should be able to post a ride giving details store address, price and no of seats available.
+- [ ] Nav Bar button goes to history of accepted rides
+- [ ] User can see all the requests on a map with the passenger location as pins on the map.

+The following **optional** features are implemented:

-- [ ] Settings page with filters.
+- [ ] Map view
-- [ ] Ability to chat with each other
+- [ ] Real time driver location
-- [ ] Allow people offering rides to accept or decline a request
+- [ ] Store ratings, link to BOGO deals
+- [ ] User ratings - Driver and Rider
 - [ ] User authentication - for now @ufl.edu
-- [ ] User ratings - Driver and Rider

-The following **optional** features are implemented:

-- [ ] - Map view
-- [ ] - Real time driver location
-- [ ] - User and driver details
-- [ ] - Location of grocery store
-- [ ] - Store ratings, link to BOGO deals

 ## Wireframes